Free Consultation

 What Are the Four Types of Workers’ Compensation Benefits?

 There are four main types of workers’ compensation insurance benefits that you may be entitled to.
 A Chicago workers’ compensation lawyer can help you understand what type of compensation you are likely to receive, depending on your unique situation.
-The primary the four types of worker’s compensation benefits are medical, lost wage, vocational rehabilitation, and death benefits.
+The primary of the four types of worker’s compensation benefits are medical, lost wage, vocational rehabilitation, and death benefits.

 Workers’ Compensation Medical Benefits

 Workers’ compensation should cover most all medical expenses for a work-related injury.
 Possible medical expenses may include surgery, hospital visits, doctor appointments, and medications.
 Medical equipment, such as a wheelchair, should also be covered by medical coverage.
-If your injury requires long-term care, such as physical therapy, this should also be covered by workers’ compensation
+If your injury requires long-term care, such as physical therapy, this should also be covered by workers’ compensation.

 Worker’s compensation medical expense coverage is not limited to a certain dollar amount.
 Any injuries that occur while you are on the clock are covered.
 You cannot, however, recover for injuries that occur outside the scope of employment.
 For example, workers’ compensation benefits generally will not cover injuries you suffer in a motor vehicle accident while driving to or from work.